Skip to Content cleverbridge-logo-base-layer

 So, what are the major legal nuances between Android and iOS, based on the recent landscape changes?
 The broad direction is similar — more freedom for developers — but the details and scope differ.

-On iOS: Apple updated its App Store rules to allow in-app buttons/links to external web checkouts and, further, cannot take a commission on those off-app purchases.
+On iOS: Apple updated its App Store rules to allow in-app buttons/app2web flows and, further, may not take a commission (pending district court framework) on those off-app purchases.
 The court also barred Apple’s “scare screen” and restrictive link language, as not to deter external payments.
-However, distribution is unchanged: iOs apps can be installed only via the Apple App Store; alternative app stores are prohibited.
+However, distribution is unchanged: iOS apps can be installed only via the Apple App Store; alternative app stores are prohibited.

 For a refresher on the iOS picture, read our May explainer: Apple vs. Epic: A Legal Turning Point for In-App Commerce — and What Happens Next